-The bascule gate section is 207 feet long measured from the left side of Pier 3, the pier connecting the bascule gate section and the slide gate section, to the right side of Pier 1, adjacent to the tainter gate section.
-This section consists of the three primary concrete piers on the upstream side of the Project, two 85-foot-long by 7-foot 10-inch-high bascule gates, a concrete ogee section, and a spillway apron.
+The bascule gate section is 207 feet, as measured from the left side of Pier 3 (the pier connecting the bascule gate section and the slide gate section) to the right side of Pier 1 (adjacent to the tainter gate section).
+This section consists of the three primary concrete piers on the upstream side of the Project, two 85-foot-wide by 7-foot 10-inch-high bascule gates, a 180-foot wide by 32.3-foot long concrete ogee section measured from the upstream side of the gate to the apron, and a spillway apron.
+The spillway apron varies in length from 55-foot-long to 90-foot long and varies in width but is approximately 150-foot wide.
 During reconstruction of the Project in the 1950s, a cellular-steel-sheetpile system was installed and grouted upstream from the existing structure serving as a cofferdam; the rock-filled timber cribbing was consolidated, the piers were constructed, a reinforced-concrete ogee facing was installed over the consolidated timber cribbing serving as the spillway, and the gates were installed.
 In 2017, the spillway apron was overlaid to elevation 1153.17 feet NGVD by anchoring reinforced concrete into the existing apron.
 A vertical sheetpile extends across the Project on the downstream edge of the spillway apron.